 Superior Gluteal Nerve

 The superior gluteal nerve originates from the sacral plexus in the pelvis and is composed by the dorsal branches of the ventral rami of L4, L5; S1.
 It enters the gluteal region via the greater sciatic notch above the piriformis in business with superior gluteal artery.
-Here it arch upward and forward, runs between the gluteus medius and the minimus, and provides both of them.
-It then comes out by passing between the anterior edges of these muscles and provides the tensor fasciae latae from its deep surface.
+Here it arch upward and forward, runs between the gluteus medius and the minimus, and supplies both of them.
+It then comes out by passing between the anterior edges of these muscles and supplies the tensor fasciae latae from its deep surface.
 It also gives an articular twig to the hip joint.

 Inferior Gluteal Nerve

 The inferior gluteal nerve originates from the sacral plexus in the pelvis and is composed by the dorsal branches of the ventral rami of L5; S1, S2.
 It enters the gluteal region via the greater sciatic notch in business with inferior gluteal artery and posterior cutaneous nerve of the thigh.
-Here it curves upward to provide the gluteus maximus from its deep surface.
+Here it curves upward to supply the gluteus maximus from its deep surface.

 It enters the gluteal region via the greater sciatic foramen below the piriformis.
 (It’s the most lateral structure coming via the greater sciatic foramen below the piriformis.)
 It runs downward and somewhat laterally under cover of gluteus maximus midway between the greater trochanter and the ischial tuberosity, and enters the back of the thigh at the lower border of the gluteus maximus.